Turtleguyy/infinity-turtle/README.md

 #### `scrollView`

 Defaults to `body`, can be any valid jQuery selector.
 This should be the element that will be scrolling.
+This element *must* have a defined `height` and `overflow: auto` set.

 ## Coming Soon